Choosing your natural paint colours

 Remember, going for a traditional look doesn’t mean giving up on creativity.
 Think of yourself as an artist with history as your palette, and take inspiration from the eras and styles that capture your imagination.
 Whether you love the rich colours and dark stained wood of Georgian country houses or the sun-bleached creams, reds and pale blues of Victorian seaside chic, let the

-Minimalist living rooms
+Minimalist living rooms and paint colours

 Minimalist, white-walled looks used to be thought of as modern, but they’re now a tradition all of their own.
 If you love the classic Scandinavian combination of white walls and natural wooden furniture, then we recommend Graphenstone Natural Wall Paint, which has a subtle matt texture that’s perfect for a relaxed yet elegant minimalist look.

 White walls can be beautiful, but if you’re looking for a bolder living room colour scheme, then you can inject a bit of colour into the classic minimalist look with a feature wall painted in a colour which matches your furnishings or artwork.

 If you’re looking for a contemporary living room colour scheme, the key concept is creativity.
 Think bold colours not just on the walls, but on the ceiling too.
 The best modern looks take design and colour cues from furniture, so if you’ve got a stylish contemporary sofa suite or centrepiece coffee table, consider incorporating colours and geometry from your furnishings.

 Modern looks allow you to choose bright, unusual colours, so don’t be afraid to be bold.
 When it comes to natural wall paint colours, we recommend Graphenstone Grafclean Emulsion

 The key to getting a contemporary look is to think of every aspect of your room as an area to flex your creativity: picture rails, architrave, and structural details like beams and window frames can all be opportunities to try something different.